 The initial challenge is that you are not adding a lot of money to buy equities and you cannot diversify much.
 In the first year, you could have 3 investments at $1,000 each.
 It’s possible if equities are what you want and you can still make monthly contributions by just leaving them in cash until you have $1,000 for example.
 Your trading cost if your fees are $9.95 per trade amounts to 1%.

 Buying ETFs allow you to diversify faster across markets.
 You can look at applying an index investing strategy early on.
 ETFs trade like stocks though, so you would have the same trading cost unless your discount broker offer free ETFs.
 Questrade has free ETFs so if you have taken benefit of the Questrade promotions, you are in luck.
-You can buy your ETFs with every contributions and benefit from dollar cost averaging.
+You can buy your favorite dividend ETFs with every contributions and benefit from dollar cost averaging.

 You can also buy mutual funds but you need to be very selective of what you buy and understand the fees you may potentially pay (front-end or back-end).
 I am not a big fan of mutual funds.